XinnuoXu/DRank/README.md

 conda create -n AMT python=3; conda activate AMT
 ```

 AMT data collection is based on [ParlAI](https://github.com/facebookresearch/ParlAI/blob/master/README.md).
-To install ParlAI, please run the following command in `AMT/`.
+To install ParlAI, please run the following command in folder `AMT/`.

 ```
 python setup.py develop
 ```

-To start the data collection, you need to run `sh run.sh` in `AMT/parlai/mturk/tasks/pydail_collection/`.
+To start the data collection, you need to run `sh run.sh` in folder `AMT/parlai/mturk/tasks/pydail_collection/`.
 If you run the script for the first time, it will ask for `Access Key ID` and `Secret Access Key`.
 Then, register your email address at [Heroku](https://signup.heroku.com/) and run `/home/xxu/msr_dialog_ranking/AMT/parlai/mturk/core/heroku-cli-v6.99.0-ec9edad-linux-x64/bin/heroku login` at the terminal to login to Heroku.
 The `Access Key ID` and `Secret Access Key` we are using are

 ```
 Access Key ID: AKIAIE57EGXOXHCR3TWA